 As a medical professional, which of the following characteristics do you already have and which ones do you need to work on?

---Altruism – A medical professional should be concerned about his patients far over and above concerns about his own well-being.
+--Altruism – A medical professional should be concerned about his patients over and above concerns about his own well-being (up to a reasonable limit).
 That is why we get up in the middle of the night if we have to, why we work long hours each day, sacrificing our suppers to see one more person who needs our help or spend long hours at the end of an office day to return phone calls.
 These are things that we all have done, though many outside the medical profession are unaware of this.
+This is not to say that a health care provider should never have time off, but even then, the responsible professional will always be certain that his patients are well cared for, if not by him or her, then by an equally competent partner or covering professional.

 --Compassion – Even if you are not the most compassionate person in the world, or if you have trouble expressing it, you have to give patients a sense that somehow you are concerned about their welfare.
 You may not be a hand-holder, but a word or two of concern about your patient’s plight, whatever that may be, will go a long way to forming a bond.
 It may help to imagine what it would be like to be on their side of the bedrails for a moment.

 --Nonjudgmental embracement of equality– This is a tough one for many of us.
 If your patient is an alcoholic, drug-seeking derelict who is sick with pancreatitis, you cannot treat him with disdain and disrespect, and you cannot talk to him or to others about him in a condescending way.
-You may think you, a "medical professional", are a better person than he is, but you probably have no idea about the kind of life he’s had, or what kind of genetics he has that got him into the mess he’s in now.
+You may think you, a "medical professional", are a better person than he is, but you probably have no idea about the kind of life he’s had, what kind of genetics he has or the environment that he grew up in that got him into the mess he’s in now.
 Whenever I run into these situations, I often think of the phrase, “There, but for the grace of God, go I.”

 --Responsibility – Basically this means you have to do your job.
 You can’t be lazy and take the day off when people are waiting for you to operate on them.
 More subtly, you can’t not call them back or ignore them when they ask questions.
 You can’t tell a patient you will be there for them and then not be there for them without a very good reason, which ideally should be explained well ahead of time.